There are some great things to do in Sur, Oman. Be sure to stop by on your Oman Road Trip!

 - 200 years old, it is a square castle with watchtowers at different levels and with different shapes

 - Not much to see inside but apparently climbing the remparts and all is nice.

 - Open during the day (except Friday and Saturday).
 Bathrooms inside

 One of the top things to do in Sur is to visit the Dhow yard.
 Located, on the west side of the bridge, you can enter if the door is open.

-It is allowed to walk around. and you can finish with the shop and the smaller size dhows (traditional boats).
+And you can finish with the shop and the smaller size dhows (traditional boats).

 Fatah Al Khair - The traditional Omani Ship